nperincherry/mxnet/README.md

 Ask Questions
 -------------
 * Please use [mxnet/issues](https://github.com/dmlc/mxnet/issues) for how to use mxnet and reporting bugs
+* Just adding a random bullet point for demonstration purposes

 License
 -------